 Press [Enter] to submit those commands and everything Giocoso needs to run will be installed for you, using Raspbian's standard package management functionality.
-If you haven't recently used the sudo command, you'll be prompted to supply a password and, as you see above, you'll be asked to confirm the installation of any packages before any changes are made to your system.
-You'll note, too, from the above screenshot that the software requirements are fairly minimal (in my case, around 2MB).
+If you haven't recently used the sudo command, you'll be prompted to supply a password.
+On my fresh Raspbian system, I needed only to fetch around 2MB of extra software.
+Not exactly time-consuming!

 That wall of red error message text doesn't look too promising, does it?!
 In fact, however, it means Giocoso is running fine.
 The only thing happening at this point is that you are trying to run Giocoso in its default mode without there being a database to use to find music to play (because you haven't created it yet!), or without telling it explicitly not to use a database.
 This is described in more detail in the sections of this manual about Direct Play Mode and Database Play Mode.
 For now, the problem is easily corrected by appending a runtime parameter to the basic 'giocoso' command to formally instruct the program not to use a database for now:

 But if you type that command into the terminal now, you'll encounter another error: